itsyashtyagi/100xDevs-Web-Dev/week-8/README.md

 Add routes for admin login, admin signup, create a course, delete a course, add course content.
-Define the schema for User, Admin, Course, Purchase - Done Add a database (mongodb), use dotenv to store the database connection string - Done Add middlewares for user and admin auth
-Complete the routes for user login, signup, purchase a course, see course (Extra points - Use express routing to better structure your routes)
+Define the schema for User, Admin, Course, Purchase - Done Add a database (mongodb), use dotenv to store the database connection string - Done Add middlewares for user and admin auth - Done Complete the routes for user login, signup, purchase a course, see course (Extra points - Use express routing to better structure your routes)
 Create the frontend
 Good to haves